 - Class Evaluations

 NOTE: The following modified required documentation is a temporary measure as we navigate the award processes during these unusual times.
-The goal is to offer nominees some flexibility while also providing the teaching award advisory committee some perspective on pre-pandemic teaching evals and pandemic-times evals.
+The goal is to offer nominees some flexibility while also providing the teaching award advisory committee some perspective on pre-pandemic teaching evals and pandemic open-ended student comments.

-- From 2 pre-pandemic semesters: tabulation of student evaluation ratings as well as departmental average and range (if available) and student comments.
-Choose from fall 2018, spring 2019, fall 2019.
+- Select 2 from among pre-pandemic and post-pandemic semester tabulations of student evaluation ratings as well as departmental average and range (if available) and student comments.
+Choose from spring 2019, fall 2019, spring 2022.
 Limit 3 pages

-Note: submission of 2 pandemic semester open-ended student comments is optional.
-Nominees who do not include this information in their nomination packages will not be penalized.
+Note: Submission of 2 pandemic semester open-ended student comments is optional.

 g.
 Letters of support from two peers.
 1 page for each letter